zakzaks/learning-next/README.md

 <h3>Requirements</h3>

 - Node.js 18.18 or later.
-- Operatiing system macOS, Windows (including WSL), or Linux.
+- Operating systems: macOS, Windows (including WSL), or Linux.

 <h3>How to run</h3>